alicekellings/Sidebuzcom/src/content/blog/the-ultimate-budgeting-blueprint-for-millennials-and-small-business-owners.md

 ## Defining Your Budgeting Goals

 Before we plunge into the deep waters of budgeting applications, it’s crucial to establish your financial objectives.
 Are you aiming to save for a downpayment on your first home?
 Interested in tracking every cent to optimize personal spending?
-Or perhaps you’re part of a fledgling startup looking to maintain stringent control over your business’ finances.
+Or perhaps you’re part of a fledgling startup looking to maintain stringent control over your business�?finances.
 Defining your goals will serve as the North Star guiding your budgeting app selection process.

 ![](https://nopassiveincome.com/wp-content/uploads/2018/10/save-money.jpg)